The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 Let’s be real: It’s hard to top the feeling of scoring an Apple product at a discount.
-And with Black Friday just a few days away, it’s the time of year to experience that feeling in droves.
+And Black Friday is the time of year to experience that feeling in droves.

 AirPods Black Friday deals